-The COVID-19 pandemic presented a particular challenge to the internal monitoring review program in 2020 as a result of restrictions on travel and face-to-face interaction.
+The COVID-19 pandemic continues to place restrictions on travel and face-to-face interaction.
 All the reviews were eventually completed remotely by T&T throughout the year.

 Firm-Wide ISQC 1 Review

 The firm-wide and each office's ISQC 1 compliances will be monitored by the T&T and any deficiencies or comments noted will be reported to the Quality Control Partner and the MBP.